 1830s-1840s: Jonathan Barrett

-Broad Green House and its grounds were bought by Jonathan Barrett, an iron and brass foundryman from Streatham who lived here with his wife Maria (and possibly also at least one son, Jeremiah).
+Broad Green House and its grounds were bought by Jonathan Barrett, an iron and brass foundryman who lived here with his wife Maria (and possibly also his nephew Jeremiah).

 Jonathan and Maria continued to live here until Maria’s death at the age of 53 on 7 March 1847.
 On 30 May 1848, Broad Green House and its remaining grounds were offered for sale by auction at Garraway’s Coffee House in the City of London; by July of that year, Jonathan had moved to one of the newly-constructed properties to the north of Broad Green House, and his former home had a new occupier: John Dillon.